cython/cython/src/tutorial/clibraries.rst

 converted to a Python object.
 This way of tightening declarations in a ``.pxd`` file can often simplify the code that uses them.

+It is good practice to define one ``.pxd`` file for each library that you use, and sometimes even for each header file (or functional group) if the API is large.
+That simplifies their reuse in other projects.
+Sometimes, you may need to use C functions from the standard C library, or want to call C-API functions from CPython directly.
+For common needs like this, Cython ships with a set of standard ``.pxd`` files that provide these declarations in a readily usable way that is adapted to their use in Cython.
+The main packages are ``cpython``, ``libc`` and ``libcpp``.
+The NumPy library also has a standard ``.pxd`` file ``numpy``, as it is often used in Cython code.
+See Cython's ``Cython/Includes/`` source package for a complete list of provided ``.pxd`` files.

-After declaring our C library, we can start to design the Queue class that should wrap the C queue.
+After declaring our C library's API, we can start to design the Queue class that should wrap the C queue.
 It will live in a file called ``queue.pyx``. [#]_

 .. [#] Note that the name of the ``.pyx`` file must be different from